dbertella/hector/src/content/index.md

 ---

-“Oh, hi Snail.
+"Oh, hi Snail.
 How are you?"
-“I’m very hungry", says Snail slowly.
+"I’m very hungry", says Snail slowly.
-“I see", replies Hector, “shall we share then?"
+"I see", replies Hector, "shall we share then?"
-“Sure, but you better hurry!"
+"Sure, but you better hurry!"
 ![page 11](../images/page11.png)

 ---